Some of the causes of lost sensation or tingling on the face can be serious. Causes can include stroke, multiple sclerosis, and some infections.

 • order an electromyography test

-Once your doctor has identified what is causing numbness on the right side of your face, they can come up with options for treatment.
-Treating the condition that is causing your facial numbness can help relieve this symptom.
+Once your doctor has identified the cause of numbness on the right side of your face, they can suggest treatment options.
+Treating the condition can help relieve this symptom and address the underlying cause.